roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Normally, you would need **an air cooling**.
 Making sure there is **enough space between GPUs** is a great no-overhead way to cool your system.
 It's particularly good in 1-2 GPUs setup. **A water cooling** is a good option for 3+ GPUs setups.

 CPU could get hot very quickly.
-So they usually is sold with basic coolers.
+So they usually are sold with basic coolers.
 This should be enough if you manage to avoid lots of air bubbles during the thermal gel installation.
-If you want to replace a stock cooler with better one, make sure that a new cooler supports your CPU socket.
+If you want to replace a stock cooler with a better one, make sure that a new cooler supports your CPU socket.

 ### PC Case